Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Accuracy and transferability

-In carbyne, the C-C $\sigma$ bonds are formed by the overlap of $sp^1$ hybridized orbitals while the $\pi$ bonds are formed by t,he other two half-filled $p$ orbitals perpendicular to the carbon chain.
-The $s$ and $p$ bands within the energy window (-22 -- 0 eV) are picked out as label data from 5000 AIMD snapshots of $N=32$ C atoms at $T=150$~K to train the TBworks.
-Fig.\ref{fig:002}(b) displays a faithful reproduction of the band structure of polyyne by the trained TBworks, including the charge-density wave gap $\Delta\sim27$ meV.
-The reproduction of band structures for more structures can be seen in the Fig.S1 in supplementary materials.\citep{sm} In Fig.\ref{fig:002}(c), the TBworks predicted spectra for snapshots unseen in training are plotted against \textit{ab initio} spectra, where samples are drawn from AIMD with multiple temperatures (10 -- 200~K) and a range of simulation box sizes.
-The generalization error (rms deviation) of these predictions is $\sim 1$ meV and the coefficient of determination $R^2=0.99999994$.
-The $s$-$p$ separation of $\sim 3.72$~eV and the CDW gap $\sim 27$~meV are also well reproduced despite their disparate energy scales.
-As is also shown in Fig.\ref{fig:002}(d), the generalization error of the TBworks trained at a single $T$ and $N$ are on the order of $1$~meV, when tested against data from multiple temperatures and simulation box sizes.
-Therefore, we conclude that the TBworks trained at a single $T$ and $N$ offers a faithful representation of the \textit{ab initio} electronic structure, which is also highly transferable to a range of temperatures and system sizes unseen in the initial learning.
+In carbyne, the C-C $\sigma$ bonds are formed by the overlap of $sp^1$ hybridized orbitals while the $\pi$ bonds are formed by the other two half-filled $p$ orbitals perpendicular to the carbon chain.
+The $s$ and $p$ bands within the energy window (-22 -- 0 eV) are picked out as label data from 5000 AIMD snapshots of $N=32$ at $T=150$~K to train the 3-layer TBworks with the [200, 200, 200] neurons.
+Fig.~\ref{fig:2}(b) displays a faithful reproduction of the band structure of polyyne by the trained TBworks, including the CDW gap $\Delta\sim$ $0.27$ eV.
+In Fig.~\ref{fig:2}(c), the TBworks predicted spectra for snapshots unseen in training are plotted against \textit{ab initio} spectra, where samples are drawn from AIMD with multiple temperatures (10 -- 200~K) and a range of simulation box sizes.
+The testing error (rms deviation) of these predictions is $\sim 1$ meV and the coefficient of determination $R^2=0.99999994$.
+The $s$-$p$ separation of $\sim 3.72$~eV and the CDW gap $\sim$ $0.27$~eV are also well reproduced despite their disparate energy scales.
+As is also shown in Fig.~\ref{fig:2}(d), the testing errors of the TBworks trained at a single $T$ and $N$ are on the order of $1$~meV, when tested against data from multiple temperatures and simulation box sizes.